launchdarkly/LaunchDarkly-Docs/src/content/topics/home/account-security/sso/adfs.md

 ADFS is a service provided by Microsoft as a standard role for Windows Server.
 It provides a web login using existing Active Directory credentials.
 Also, for ADFS-based SSO, it's recommended to always check the ADFS logs in the Windows Event Viewer to locate error details.
 <Callout intent="info">
-  <Callout.Title>Troubleshooting ADFS-based SSO</Callout.Title>
+  <CalloutTitle>Troubleshooting ADFS-based SSO</CalloutTitle>
-   <Callout.Description>If you need information about ADFS errors during configuration, troubleshoot it by accessing the ADFS logs in the Windows Event Viewer.</Callout.Description>
+   <CalloutDescription>If you need information about ADFS errors during configuration, troubleshoot it by accessing the ADFS logs in the Windows Event Viewer.</CalloutDescription>
 </Callout>

 ## Prerequisites